How Much of a Personal Loan Can I Get?

 How much you can borrow also depends on your income and employment history.
 If you bring in a certain amount of money and have steady work for the last few years, that could boost the approval amount.

 Some lenders may give more weight to your income and employment history.
-In turn, you might be able to get a higher loan amount with a lower credit score and a higher debt-to-income ratio.
+If yours are excellent, you might be able to get a higher loan amount with a lower credit score and a higher debt-to-income ratio.

 Collateral